-- Immediately remove all items or objects that can be disinfected later, such as garden furniture, toys, washing line props, pegs, etc.
+- Remove all items or objects that can be disinfected later, such as garden furniture, toys, washing line props, pegs, etc.

 If the sewage spill is minor:

 - Liberally sprinkle garden lime until the affected area is covered in white dust.

 - If sewage is thicker in certain areas, mix in lime with a rake or a spade.

 - Once dry, shovel sewage-contaminated lime into doubled, heavy-duty trash bags.

 - Wash remnants of dried lime away from the ground with a garden hose.

 - Use a hose, sprinkler, or watering can to water over the area.

 - Let the area dry in the sun for a day.
 Sunlight helps kill bacteria so don’t rake the affected area right away as this can slow down the process.

 - If you still see white dust from lime, water it until it disappears.

 If the sewage spill is major (or there is a lack of sun, such as in winter):

 - Contact an approved pumper truck or a sewage clean up company.
 Large amounts of liquid can be extracted from the ground using a vacuum tanker.

 - Solid waste and debris left behind needs to be removed by hand and placed into bin bags and then into the garbage.

 *Reminder: Children and pets must be kept away from the contaminated area throughout the clean-up process as lime and bleach can be as harmful as raw sewage.

 Contaminated areas, materials and objects